XodTech/gitlicense/README.md

 ### Simple (One File) Licenses

 -   You need to add license content to a file with a name that you will use in the CLI, into the directory that you provided in the 'LicensesPath' field.
+-   Then you can modify license content and add there special elements: which will be automatically substituted by the CLI.
+Special elements you can provide:
+    + `[USERNAME]` - will be substituted with your username, as provided in the configuration
+    + `[DATE]` - will be substituted with the current year
+    + `[CUSTOM_MESSAGE]` - will be substituted with a custom message that you can provide when invoking the `gitlicense` command

 ### Complex (Two File Licenses)